ikatun/decorated-graphql/README.md

 # decorated-graphql
-A few node decorators for building schemas for graphql
+A few node decorators for building GraphQL API by keeping GraphQL schema together with its implementation.